Xevrac/docs/content/guides/hd2.md

 ### Hosting a multiplayer game:

-In order to host a dedicated multiplayer match correctly, proceed with the following:
+In order to host a dedicated multiplayer match correctly in a Windows environment, proceed with the following:
 - Meet the following requirements.
+  - Windows XP/Vista/7/8/10 (*Note: You cannot host using Windows Server edition(s) because the UPnP protocols are stripped out*)
   - Understand basic Windows network configuration
   - Router configuration experience
   - Reliable internet connection
   - Sound/Optimal upload speed
   - A computer from `=>2008` is more than optimal

 <br/>